dingonewen/mini-projects/uno/src/README.md

 A Java implementation of the classic UNO card game, featuring support for 2-4 players with both human and computer opponents.

+This project was developed as a learning exercise to practice Java OOP concepts including classes, inheritance, encapsulation, and game logic.
+Implementation based on course tutorial, with debugging and modifications.
 ## Overview

 This project implements the UNO card game rules, allowing players to compete against each other in a turn-based card game.
 The game enforces all standard UNO rules including card matching and draw penalties.